gap-packages/crypting/README.md

 This package implements some cryptographic primitives.
-At the moment this is a custom implementation of SHA256 and HMAC, which is needed to sign messages in the Juptyer kernel.
+At the moment this is a custom implementation of SHA256 and HMAC, which is needed to sign messages in the Jupyter kernel.

 Bindings to a full crypto library are a possibility for the future, and pull-requests (after discussion) are appreciated.